binary-manu/routerify/README.md

 Enabled or disabled via `enable_ap5`.
 Performed by role `ap5`.

-If enabled, it will configure an instance of `hostapd` to start at boot and to use a WiFi card suppoting AP mode as a 5GHz AP.
+If enabled, it will configure an instance of `hostapd` to start at boot and to use a WiFi card supporting AP mode as a 5GHz AP.

 The following variables can be used to configure the AP: